SachinRao033/Brainwave_Matrix_Intern-Task_02/README.md

 Step 1:- Launch a New VM Instance (“Compute Engine”- Google Cloud).

-• Log in to Google Cloud Console, navigate to Compute Engine, and create a new VM instance, and Security Traffic & Cloud Key is taken default.
+• Log in to the Google Cloud Console.
-• This instance will serve as your server.
+• Navigate to Compute Engine → VM instances.
+• Click Create Instance.
+   --Set the instance name and specifications as needed.
+   --Keep Firewall rules as default for now.
+• Click Create to launch your instance.

 ![Create VM Instance on Google Cloud-Image](https://github.com/user-attachments/assets/f5b00ef1-fa92-4ed9-8676-782b1eab06e4)